mariahgaoiran/mariahgaoiran.github.io/essays/CSReleaseNotes.md

 # CollaborativeStudy (CS) Release Notes

 [Collaborative Study (CS)](https://mariahgaoiran.github.io/projects/CS) is a scheduling app intended for UH Manoa ICS majors to plan study sessions together.
 Our [organization](https://collaborativestudy.github.io/) began development of CS in Fall 2016 as a project for our ICS 314 Software Engineering course.
 The latest updates and planned releases are listed below in reverse chronological order.
 Releases are scheduled for every two weeks.

+# 2.1.17

+## Updates
+ - *Edit and delete courses on profile page:*

+  Life never fails to give second chances and now so do we.
+If a user happens to list a course on their profile that they would like to edit or delete, there's now an option for that.
+Just click the little x for deletion, or click on the course number to edit the proficiency level.

+ - *Creating group study sessions:*

+ When on a group page, users can now create a study session that includes all group members, whom users can set to either pros or studs.
+It's a lot easier than having every member navigate to the details page and join the session.

+## Obstacles
+Reading another person's code is like entering your friend's kitchen.
+You know that everything must be working because your friend has been eating, but you're just not sure where the cups are or how exactly to use their stove.
+The same applies to modyifying code written by someone else: you may not know the variable names or how certain functions work at first, but upon use and some directions, one will find themselves familiar to it.

+As I have worked neither on the profile page nor the group page, I was forced to familiarize myself not only with the HTML but also with the databases that each page accessed.
+In addition, I had to get working with the FullCalendar package, which I had not used prior to these two weeks.
+It was tedious to understand at first, and while there is nothing more I would like to do than clean up the code to be more my style, when working in collaborative projects, one must be fluid.
+Programmers must settle for code that is easy for everyone to understand, not just themself.

+Throughout the coding process, it seems as if with every issue solved, five more are formed.
+You don't realize the problems with something until another issue relies on it.
+I found a lot of minor issues that will be included in future milestones.

 # 1.16.17